Oracle Tutorial

 Oracle NEW_TIME

-The Oracle NEW_TIME() function converts a date from a time zone to another.
+The Oracle NEW_TIME() function converts a date from one time zone to another.

 Note that before using this function, you must set the NLS_DATE_FORMAT parameter to display 24-hour time.